seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-14.md

-So this peaceful sage, the *arahant*, established in that concentration of the fruit of *arahanthood*, *arahatta phalasamādhi*, which is known as the influx-free deliverance of the mind, *anāsavā cetovimutti*, and is endowed with the wisdom proper to *arahanthood*, *paññāvimutti*, "deliverance through wisdom", is unshaken before death.
+So this peaceful sage, the *arahant*, established in that concentration of the fruit of *arahanthood*, *arahatta phalasamādhi*, which is known as the influx-free deliverance of the mind, *anāsavā cetovimutti*, and is endowed with the wisdom proper to *arahanthood*, *paññāvimutti*, 'deliverance through wisdom', is unshaken before death.
 His mind remains unshaken.
 That is why the *arahant* Thera Venerable Adhimutta fearlessly made the above declaration to the bandits.